josemartos/beerank/README.md

-# petproject
+# React app foundation

-Simple React application
+> React, Jest, Parcel, Sass, PostCSS, ESlint, Prettier

 ## description

 Personal project used as an object of experimentation to test new technologies, libraries, frameworks, techniques, etc.

-## tech stack

-React, Jest, Parcel, Sass, PostCSS, ESlint, Prettier